 At Ramona you will use technology to deepen and personalize your learning, to connect and collaborate, and to enhance your engagement with global issues.

 Brain science tells us that the most effective learning occurs when you are involved in a process of inquiry and creation.
-Research shows that technology, thoughtfully integrated into daily instruction, makes this deep learning possible.
+Research also shows that technology, thoughtfully integrated into daily instruction, helps make this deep learning possible.

 Using 21st century tools, you will develop a mindset of creating rather than consuming content.
 At Ramona you will analyze letters and census data from the Civil War, record and evaluate your own singing, track your fitness, prepare presentations, annotate texts, collaborate with scholars around the world to design solutions to artistic, mathematical social or scientific programs, program micro-processors to activate LED lights, practice listening to and speaking French, Mandarin Chinese, or Spanish, submit assignments electronically--and that's just a start.